Signals that change us

 A small input can sometimes change the output of a loop for a moment.
 That input might be touch, pressure, posture, texture, temperature, breath, rhythm, gaze, or a competing movement.
 The exact signal differs from person to person.
 The shared principle is that the nervous system briefly listens to something else.

-This matters because it proves the loop is signal-responsive.
+This matters because it shows that the loop can be signal-responsive.
 Interruption is real.
 But interruption is not the same as regulation.
 A signal can quiet a loop while it is present; deeper regulation changes how likely the loop is to launch at all.

 Everyday examples of competing signals